Paybook/sync-code-samples/widget/config.md

 Take into account these clariffications:

 - If any configuration attribut value is not allowable, the widget will raise an exception and will not be displayed.
 - If a given entrypoint attribute value is not valid, the widget will raise an exception and will not display any data.
-For instance, if you provide a `site` identifier that is not found in the Sync API catalogues, or it exists but not allowed for the given configuration e.g. given a Business `site` when the widget is configured to display only Personal sites.
+For instance, if you provide a `site` identifier that is not found in the Syncfy API catalogues, or it exists but not allowed for the given configuration e.g. given a Business `site` when the widget is configured to display only Personal sites.
 - For the entrypoint attributes, `credential` takes precedence over `site` if both attributes are given.